ksoichiro/gradle-console-reporter/README.md

         // Set this property to your Cobertura report XML file.
         // Default is null, which means
         // ${project.buildDir}/reports/cobertura/coverage.xml
         // will be parsed.
         reportFile

+        // Set this property to a certain C0 coverage percentage.
+        // When the coverage is greater than or equals to this value,
+        // the coverage will be shown with green color.
+        // Default is 90.
+        thresholdFine 90

+        // Set this property to a certain C0 coverage percentage.
+        // When the coverage is greater than or equals to this value,
+        // the coverage will be shown with yellow color.
+        // (When the coverage is less than this value, result will be red.)
+        // Default is 70.
+        thresholdWarning 70

+        // Set this property to a certain C0 coverage percentage.
+        // When the coverage is less than this value and
+        // failIfLessThanThresholdError property is set to true,
+        // the build will fail.
+        // Default is 0.
+        thresholdError 0

+        // Set this property if you want to customize build error message
+        // when you use 'failIfLessThanThresholdError' feature.
+        brokenCoverageErrorMessage "Coverage has fallen below the threshold in some projects."

+        // Set this property to false if you don't need colorized output.
+        // Default is true.
+        colorEnabled true
+    }

+    istanbul {
+        // Set this property to true if you need Istanbul report.
+        // Default is true.
+        enabled true

+        // Set this property to false if you want to see console report always. onlyWhenCoverageTaskExecuted true

+        // Set this property to false if you want to see console report
+        // just after each project's istanbul task.
+        // If set to true, all reports will be shown at the end of builds.
+        // Default is true.
+        reportAfterBuildFinished true

+        // Set this property to true if you want to treat a lack of the minimum coverage as an build error.
+        // This property sees thresholdError property, and if the coverage has fallen below this value
+        // the plugin will throw an exception to cause a build error.
+        // Default is false.
+        // If you set this to true, you should also set thresholdError property. failIfLessThanThresholdError false

+        // Set this property to false if you don't like this plugin automatically changing some
+        // property of cobertura plugin.
+        // If this is set to true, the plugin will set some properties of cobertura plugin
+        // to calculate coverage.
+        // Default is true.
+        autoconfigureCoverageConfig true

+        // Set this property to your custom istanbul task name, if you need.
+        // Default is 'generateIstanbulReport'.
+        coverageTaskName 'generateCoberturaReport'

+        // Set this property to your Istanbul report JSON file.
+        // Default is null, which means
+        // ${project.projectDir}/coverage/coverage-summary.json
+        // will be parsed.
+        reportFile